sKannanaikal/Atlas/README.md

 # Atlas
-Cross Platform Binary Loader Library along with a TUI
+Elf Binary Loader Library along with a TUI